Eric Eckenstahler

-Eric Ryan Eckenstahler (born December 17, 1976) is former Major League Baseball (MLB) pitcher.
+Eric Ryan Eckenstahler (born December 17, 1976) is an American former Major League Baseball (MLB) pitcher.
 Eckenstahler played for the Detroit Tigers in 2002 and 2003.

 Early life

 Eckenstahler was born in Waukegan, Illinois.
 He attended Antioch Community High School in Antioch, Illinois and Illinois State University.
 He played for the Illinois State Redbirds baseball team in 1996, 1997, and 1999, although he did not appear in any games during the 1998 season.
 During his college career, Eckenstahler compiled a 14–7 record and a 5.40 earned run average in 36 games (31 starts).